openstack-archive/networking-vpp/README.rst

 We'll be dealing with a few of the minor details of a good Neutron network driver, like sorting out MTU configuration of Neutron routers.

-We will be adding HA support for the L3 plugin.

 What can I do to help?
 ~~~~~~~~~~~~~~~~~~~~~~